Parade Day — Saturday, August 17, 2019

 All vehicles delivering parade participants to the parade staging area on Gallup Street should unload passengers on Datura Street, a block west of Gallup Street.
 Due to limited parking, it is preferable for groups to park in “Parking Lot A” at Arapahoe Community College, 5900 S. Santa Fe Drive and Church Avenue (dismantling area) and carpool to the limited parking areas along Datura Street.
 Or, catch the Littleton Public Schools (LPS) Shuttle Bus from Church Avenue and ride up to the parade staging area.

 The dismantling of entries will be at the end of the route on Church Avenue at Arapahoe Community College, 5900 S. Santa Fe Drive.
 Please do not unload participants or start dismantling your entry prior to arriving at the college.

 Parade participants may not throw, toss, or hand out anything from your entry on the parade route.
 Entries not adhering to this rule could be pulled from the parade.
 We are expecting 40,000+ spectators and want to make sure that we have a safe parade for everyone to enjoy.

 Fire and Safety Precautions

-Mandated by Littleton Fire Rescue Fire Code, decorative material used on your entry shall be noncombustible or flame retardant.
+Mandated Fire Code, decorative material used on your entry shall be noncombustible or flame retardant.
 Motorized vehicles or towing vehicles must have a fire extinguisher (2-A: 10-B:C).
 NOTHING may be thrown or handed out (i.e. candy, promotional items, etc.) from any entry to parade spectators.
 This could result in expulsion from the parade.

 Acceptable political entries include elected “seated” officials, local candidates, and political parties.
 Only ONE entry is allowed per political party.
 All political entry participants must either be riding on a float entry or in a motorized or horse-drawn vehicle: NO WALKERS.